nZEDb/nZEDb/README.md

 The two amazon keys and the associate tag are needed to fetch anything from amazon.
 The trakt.tv key is optional, but it can help fetching extra information when tvrage and the NFO fails.

 Setting the paths to unrar/ffmpeg/mediainfo is optional, but unrar is recommended for retrieving release names and finding passwords.
-It's best to get the very latest versions of these utilities, whatever comes default with your distro is often not good enough.
+It's best to get the very latest versions of these utilities, whatever comes as default with your distro is often not good enough.

 If you have set the path to unrar, deep rar inspection is recommended.